MikeSpa/proxy-pattern/README.md

 Solidity allows defining initial values for fields when declaring them in a contract.
 This is equivalent to setting these values in the constructor, and as such, will not work for upgradeable contracts.

+## Beacon Proxy

+A different family of proxies are beacon proxies.
+This pattern, popularized by Dharma, allows multiple proxies to be upgraded to a different implementation in a single transaction.

+BeaconProxy: A proxy that retrieves its implementation from a beacon contract.

+UpgradeableBeacon: A beacon contract with a built in admin that can upgrade the BeaconProxy pointing to it.

+In this pattern, the proxy contract doesn’t hold the implementation address in storage like an ERC1967 proxy, instead the address is stored in a separate beacon contract.
+The upgrade operations that are sent to the beacon instead of to the proxy contract, and all proxies that follow that beacon are automatically upgraded.

 ## Potentially Unsafe Operations
 When working with upgradeable smart contracts, you will always interact with the contract instance, and never with the underlying logic contract.
 However, nothing prevents a malicious actor from sending transactions to the logic contract directly.
 This does not pose a threat, since any changes to the state of the logic contracts do not affect your contract instances, as the storage of the logic contracts is never used in your project.